itskpalusa/School-Library-Database-Application/README.md

 4. Manage the number of days that students and teachers can check out any book.
 (Hint: Mostly like the number of days will differ for students and teachers).

-~~ 5.
+~~5.
 Give each book a different ID.
-Also, each book of same name and same author (but number of copies) will have different ID. ~~
+Also, each book of same name and same author (but number of copies) will have different ID.~~

-6. Generate/print weekly report to show books issued to whom and number of days leading to the due date return.
+~~6.
+Generate/print weekly report to show books issued to whom and number of days leading to the due date return.~~

 7. Generate/print weekly report of detail of fines (when book not returned on time).